craigfay/open_ui/README.md

 * Allow UIController to terminate the window
 * Reduce vertex buffer redefinition work if resizeable is false
 * Minimize dimension type casting
-* Maybe rename UIBlueprint -> UIConstraints
+* Maybe rename UIBlueprint -> UIConstraints or UIProperties